chharvey/counterpoint/docs/reference/types.md

 `\x2a`     | 16   | 42
 `\z16`     | 36   | 42

-We may also include the underscore as a numeric separator symbol, to visually group digits.
+The underscore may be used as a numeric separator symbol, to visually group digits.
 ```
 \b1_0011_1000_1000;
 \q103_2020;